CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 ![alt text](http://net-informations.com/java/basics/img/access-modifier.png "Constructor")

 #### What is data hiding?
+Encapsulation is a central design principle of OOP.
+It means that the internal structure and the implementation of a class should be hidden from the world.
+This can be done by restricting the access to these parts.
+Every Object Oriented language provides access modifiers to set the visibility of classes and its members (fields, constructors, and methods) separately.
+This is called data hiding.

 #### Can a static method use non-static members?
 #### What is the difference between hiding a static method and overriding an instance method?
 #### Define the following terms: Instantiation, Attribute, Method